-Secure messaging is available so that Bestinvest clients and their relationship managers can send or receive information about sensitive data.
+Secure messaging is available so clients and their relationship managers can send or receive information about sensitive data.
 A document store allows clients to download tax valuations as well as the most up to date valuations statements.
 The Chief Investment Officer also keeps the broker’s app up to date with interesting or important news in the Tilney Insights section.

 Bestinvest’s website is aimed at investors.
 The helpful menu system at the top means you should have little difficulty browsing around it to get the information you require.

 The website has these tab options: Our service, Pensions and Retirement, ISAs, Investment research, Investment guides, News and Events.
 This provides a good sense of the organisation of the broker’s website, and the pull down menu associated with each tab provides more detailed navigation information.

 The website also has a Help & Support button at the upper right of its Home page that you can use to find additional important information about the broker, such as its payment options, forms, fees and transfer methods.
 Additional helpful links can be found on the website’s footer menu.

 Bestinvest reviews generally state that clients receive courteous responses from customer support.
 The broker has the basic forms of customer support channels investors are used to, which include email, telephone, online form, live chat and a callback request form.

 The broker’s Live Chat service is available for 12 hours each day from Monday through Friday.
 No snail mail or fax communication options are available.

 In addition, the broker’s website has numerous informative articles and a helpful FAQ that contains commonly-requested information.
 The image below shows a portion of the broker’s Help & Support page on its website.
 This page should give you a decent idea of what help choices are available for those who deal through them.